So let's try to check out the context for more of it and see what we could get. So here's the question they opened up, quoting a scripture -

 23 But every man in his own order: Christ the firstfruits; afterward they that are Christ’s at his coming.

-(I highlighted some words for easy reference).
+(I highlighted some words for easy reference.)
 So, what was this all about?
-Paul's statement made it clear that it is necessary for Christ to be born in the meridian of time, and at the end, he will bore the sins and death and that all may resurrect in the coming days like him and be subjected to him at the last days to be judge of their works.
-Remember that the Apostles were the special witnesses of Christ Resurrection and divinity, it won't make any sense in declaring his words without further announcing his divine nature before and after his ascension.
+Paul's statement made it clear that it is necessary for Christ to be born in the meridian of time, and at the end, he will bear the sins and death, and all may resurrect in the coming days like him and be subjected to him at the last days to be judged for their works.
+Remember that the Apostles were the special witnesses of Christ's Resurrection and divinity; it won't make any sense to declare his words without further announcing his divine nature before and after his ascension.

 24 Then cometh the end, when he shall have delivered up the kingdom to God, even the Father; when he shall have put down all rule and all authority and power.

-If we don't try to understand the context of the scriptures, this might leads us to misinterpret the Plan of the Father and that is to gave his son to redeem us from sins and death.
+If we do not understand the message of the scriptures, this may lead to a totally wrong interpretation of the message of the Plan of Salvation, and that is to give up his Son to redeem us from sins and death.

-Aside from this, if we are just to limit Christ divinity as just a created being, we could have just limit our understanding of the scriptures about his existences.
-Like for example in this give scriptures -
+Aside from this, if we are just to limit Christ's divinity as just a created being, we could have just limited our understanding of the scriptures about his existence.
+Like, for example, in these given scriptures -

-• How did Christ saw the Father did while no man had ever seen the Father at ANY TIME? - John 5:19
+- How did Christ see what the Father did while no man had ever seen the Father at ANY TIME? - John 5:19

-• How did Christ able to organized a church with KEY of the Kingdom that not even the Prophets of all did? - Matthew 16:19
+- How was Christ able to organize a church with the KEY of the Kingdom that not even the prophets of all time have and did?
+How did he get that authority? - Matthew 16:19

-• How did Christ able to sit beside the Father's Throne thinking that Christ is just dead as human? - Revelation 3:21
+- How was Christ able to sit beside the Father's Throne, thinking that Christ is just as dead as a human? - Revelation 3:21

-• How did Christ was the first born of all creature, while scripturally he was just sent in the meridian of time or the time of his ministry? - Colossians 1:15
+- How was Christ the firstborn of all creatures, while scripturally he was just sent in the meridian of time, or the time of his ministry? - Colossians 1:15

-This questions and many more just doesn't make any sense if were are just to think of Christ that has a beginning and will just simply ends in death.
-Which basically we questions his divinity and his ability to bring forth his life back and that he has that same ability to perform the same resurrection to everyone in this world.
-Why would God as the Father of all souls just love Christ who just simply entered in this world just like us and why not all of us treated the same as he is?
+These questions and many more just don't make any sense if we were just to think of Christ, who has a beginning and will simply end in death.
+This basically questions his divinity and his ability to bring forth his life back, and that he has the same ability to perform the same resurrection for everyone in this world.
+Why would God, as the Father of all souls, just love Christ, who simply entered this world just like us, and why wouldn't all of us be treated the same as he is?
 Does it make sense to you?